Cypaloma/Dilla4x/README.md

 ## 🎵 What is Dilla4x?

-The **Dilla4x** is a fully open-source hardware and software project designed to be the most accessible and hackable MIDI grid controller available.
+The **Dilla4x** is a fully open-source hardware and software project.
 Built around the **Arduino Pro Micro**, it serves as both a serious musical instrument and a learning platform for hardware development.

 ### ✨ Key Features